-In this paper, we use the EBA capital exercise of 2011 as a quasi-natural experiment to investigate how capital requirements affect various measures of bank solvency risk.
-We show that while regulatory measures of solvency improve, non-regulatory measures show, if anything, a deterioration in bank solvency in response to higher capital requirements.
+In this article, we use the EBA capital exercise of 2011 as a quasinatural experiment to investigate how capital requirements affect various measures of bank solvency risk.
+We show that while regulatory measures of solvency improve, nonregulatory measures show, if anything, a deterioration in bank solvency in response to higher capital requirements.
 This decline in bank solvency is driven by a decline in the banks' market value of equity.
 When exploring the channels behind our findings, we conclude that EBA bank stock devaluations are most consistent with a reduction in bank profitability, rather than a repricing of bank equity due to a reduction of implicit and explicit too-big-too-fail guarantees.

-Our paper suggests that the overall judgment as to whether higher capital requirements improve solvency is less obvious than perhaps initially thought.
-An important avenue for future research is to consider the impact of other post-crisis policy measures on bank risk, such as liquidity requirements.
+Our article suggests that the overall judgment as to whether higher capital requirements improve solvency is less obvious than perhaps initially thought.
+An important avenue for future research is to consider the impact of other postcrisis policy measures on bank risk, such as liquidity requirements.
 It is possible that the liquidity and funding regulation that has accompanied higher capital requirements have made the financial system less fragile.
-In order to shed light on the overall impact of post-crisis capital and liquidity requirement on the fragility of the financial system, further research is required.
+In order to shed light on the overall impact of postcrisis capital and liquidity requirements on the fragility of the financial system, further research is required.